 Zach Duke Contract Information:

-Signed a one-year deal with the Nationals in December 2012.
+Signed a one-year contract with the Twins in December of 2017.

 To instantly reveal our fantasy analysis of every player – including Zach Duke – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Zach Duke|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Zach Duke|